 Believing that diversity, equity, and inclusion contribute to excellence in the workplace and to the quality of the University's academic environment, Georgia Southern University is committed to recruiting and retaining diverse faculty and staff to support, promote, and serve a diverse student body and promote Inclusive Excellence.
 Candidates from historically underrepresented groups, whose work furthers the institution's Inclusive Excellence goals and who bring to campus varied life experiences, perspectives, and backgrounds are especially encouraged to apply.

 Within this setting, the AEPCEC houses six academic departments offering nine undergraduate and six graduate degree programs in Civil Engineering, Computer Engineering, Computer Science, Construction Engineering, Construction, Electrical Engineering, Information Technology, Manufacturing Engineering, and Mechanical Engineering.
-The AEPCEC is a recognized leader in student-centric experiential learning, applied research in engineering and computing, and service to our communities.
+The College is a recognized leader in student-centric experiential learning, applied research in engineering and computing, and service to our communities.
 The College mission is to advance the engineering and computing disciplines, ensure student success, and support regional economic development.
-This will be accomplished by promoting excellence in faculty scholarship and teaching, fostering experiential learning, and partnering with regional stakeholders.
+This mission will be accomplished by promoting excellence in faculty scholarship and teaching, fostering experiential learning, and partnering with regional stakeholders.

 Specific Duties and Responsibilities:

 • Advance the strategic, mission-aligned growth of the College's externally sponsored (grant and contract) research programs

 • Assist faculty in identifying sources for funding in a faculty member's area of technical expertise

 • Mentor faculty through the grant proposal development process and successful completion of externally funded research projects from pre-award through post-award activities

 • Identify and cultivate collaborative multidisciplinary research activities between faculty in different departments within the College, the University, and the broader academic community